Heinoushare/Sabacc-Flask/README.md

 ### chat.js
 chat.js uses Socket.IO to interchange messages with the server.
 When the client recieves a message from a user connecting or sending a text message, chat.js will use JQuery to display the message, along with the sender's username in front of the message.

+### host.html

 ### game.html
 game.html is by far the longest HTML file made for this web application, but very little of it is actually displayed to users.
+Most of the HTML in game.html is in a Jinja2 if statement, eliminating a large part of the HTML. game.html contains all the HTML needed to play a game of Sabacc.